jlkieny/WiegandToUSB/README.md

-# WiegandUSB
+# WiegandToUSB
-Wiegand to USB converter on Arduino hardware
+Wiegand to USB converter
+Based on Arduino Leonardo Hardware